Skip to content

 7% Human

-The agent decomposes expense processing into 7 deterministic procedural decisions plus 6 ML-augmented intent indicators plus 1 mandatory human escalation to manager approval - each with statute citation plus audit trail plus appeal path.
+The agent breaks expense processing into seven rule-based procedural decisions, six AI-assisted intent indicators, and one mandatory human escalation to the manager's approval - each carrying its statutory basis, an audit trail and an appeal path.

 Coordination Fails Not Competence